3 Days In the North Cascades National Park: A Perfect Itinerary.

 Hike 3 – Challenging: Thornton Lake Trail and Trappers Peak

-This hike was one I saw on many lists but I always passed it by.
-Once I finally made it up here, I wondered why it took so long, its GORGEOUS.
+- Description: This hike was on many lists and even has a sign for it on Highway 20 but I always passed it by.
+Once I finally made it up, I wondered why it took me so long—it’s absolutely gorgeous.

 After your hike, check out the iconic view of Diablo Lake’s turquoise waters.
 This overlook is just a short walk from the parking lot and a must-see photo spot.
-From this vantage spot you really get a sense of how incredible (and almost fake looking) the color of the water is.
+From this vantage spot you really get a sense of how incredible (and almost fake looking) the color of the water is – its breathtaking.

 If you haven’t had lunch yet, the Diablo Lake Overlook is a great place to sit for a picnic. (this depends heavily on which hike you do.
 If you opt for Thornton Lake its probably more like dinner.